Techtonica/curriculum/operating-systems/operating-systems.md

 - Even more things

 ### Specific Things To Teach
-- Things about the things
-- More things about the things
-	- This is a sub-thing about the things
-- Even more things about the things
-- Even more things about the things
+- Threads and processes
+- CPU
+- Memory
+- Context switching

 ### Materials